OOAAHH/fasterqParseR_python/README.md

 ```

-If you want an example on how to run it, check out Check out my [example](https://github.com/Nusob888/fasterqParseR/blob/7cef949f93c9795ff0e30cfd3671e63df5601133/example_code.R) for more information.
+If you want an example on how to run it, check out this [example](https://github.com/Nusob888/fasterqParseR/blob/7cef949f93c9795ff0e30cfd3671e63df5601133/example_code.R) for more information.